-The Strong's experiences reflect the many ways students learn.
-The Theory of Multiple Intelligences describes eight intelligences (featured below) that we all have and use in various combinations to know, understand, and learn about our world.
+Educational experiences at The Strong reflect the many ways students learn.
+The Theory of Multiple Intelligences—put forth initially by Howard Gardner—describes eight intelligences that everyone has and uses in various combinations to know, understand, and learn about the world.

 In his book, Multiple Intelligences in the Classroom, Thomas Armstrong describes the eight intelligences this way:

 |Linguistic Intelligence: The ability to use words effectively, whether orally (e.g., as a storyteller, orator, or politician) or in writing (e.g., as a poet, playwright, editor, or journalist).|

 |Logical-Mathematical Intelligence: The capacity to use numbers effectively (e.g., as a mathematician, tax accountant, or statistician) and to reason well (e.g., as a scientist, computer programmer, or logician).|

 |Spatial Intelligence: The ability to perceive the visual-spatial world accurately (e.g., as a hunter, scout, or guide) and to perform transformations upon those perceptions (e.g., as an interior decorator, architect, artist, or inventor).|

 |Bodily-Kinesthetic Intelligence: Expertise in using one's whole body to express ideas and feelings (e.g., as an actor, a mime, an athlete, or a dancer) and facility in using one's hands to produce or transform things (e.g., as a craftsperson, sculptor, mechanic, or surgeon).|

 |Musical Intelligence: The capacity to perceive (e.g., as a music aficionado), discriminate (e.g., as a music critic), transform (e.g., as a composer), and express (e.g., as a performer) musical forms.|